wensyd/visions_project2app/README.md

 -user can update picture.
 -user can go back to main page from show page.
 -user can create new picture/file/vision.
+-user can mark the vision complete with checkbox.

 ## Challenges